 Romantic relationships aren’t the only type of relationship, and aro people can have meaningful, loving relationships with their friends, families, and platonic partners if they wish to.

-Many aro people choose to enter into queerplatonic relationships – these are generally described as relationships with a deeper commitment than simple friendship, and can often be aligned with long-term partnerships, without being necessarily romantic or sexual in nature.
+Some aro people choose to enter into queerplatonic relationships or partnerships – these are generally described as platonic relationships with a deeper level of commitment than what we might typically expect from a friendship.
+For example, queerplatonic partners might live together or share financial or domestic responsibilities with one another.
+These relationships aren’t typically romantic or sexual in nature.

 3. Aro people aren’t cold and heartless